GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 # Genome Data

 ### Genome Availability
 The National Library of Medicine is the largest library focused on biomedicine worldwide, serving as the central hub for biomedical informatics and computational biology.
-It has many genome assembly data and [ASM684v1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000006845.1/) will be used for this workshop.
+It has many genome assembly data and [Genome assembly ASM19152v1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000191525.1/) will be used for this workshop.

 ---
 # Procedure